Skip to main content

 Why isn’t there more recycling at local and national parks?

 Many national parks have banned the sale of plastic bottles on park lands.
-Visitors are encouraged to use a reusable bottle and refill at free water filling stations throughout the parks.
+Visitors are encouraged to use reusable bottles and refill them at free water-filling stations throughout the parks.
 Zion National Park in Utah estimates its ban prevents more than 5,000 pounds of plastic bottles ending up in the trash every year.

 Unfortunately, plastic bottle bans have been slow to catch on.
 Only 22 national parks in the country currently have bans.
 America’s love affair with bottled water can be seen in recycling and, sadly, trash bins at parks big and small across the country.

-Spring sports leagues are in full swing right now and baseball, softball and soccer fields across the country are bustling with activity.
+Spring sports leagues are in full swing right now, and baseball, softball, and soccer fields across the country are bustling with activity.
 It’s great to see so many participants using reusable water bottles and jugs.
-It’s also great to see parks that have water fountains and recycling containers for bottles and cans.
+It’s also great to see parks with water fountains and recycling containers for bottles and cans.
 Unfortunately, far too many parks and green spaces do not offer any sort of recycling.
 Trash cans at these parks are filled with recyclables like plastic water and sports drink bottles.

 While local park districts/boards and even national parks may have budget limitations keeping them from implementing recycling initiatives, park visitors can help make a big difference with small changes: